sidhantnagpal/dotfiles/notes/cpp.md

 * SFINAE (Substitution Failure Is Not An Error)
 	- Intent: To filter out functions that do not yield valid template instantiations from a set of overloaded functions.
-	- Implementation: Achieved automatically by compiler or exploited using std::enable_if.
+	- Implementation: Achieved automatically by compiler or exploited using `std::enable_if`.
 	- Use-case: Template Metaprogramming (TMP)